cmaliwal/ColossusCoinXT/I2P_Latest_Notes.md

 Repeat the process whenever you wish to make a new address.

+#  How to run multiple colx instances on the same machine
+- use latest binaries.
+- comment out the rpcport= (to be generated) - or put different values for each app / data instance.
+I'm presuming you don't need to use colx-cli, if you do put your own 'random' #-s in each ColossusXT.conf.
+- make e.g. 5 different data directories (.ColossusXT).
+I.e. copy some valid data folder 5 times.
+- For each data folder, remove testnet4 to reinit (wallet and all).
+- remove `router.info` - to be regenerated (this holds the ports info).
+- use the i2pd.conf from client.ColossusXT.tar.gz (i.e. all port= should be commented out, 5 or so).

 #  Android Version
 - It's under its own 'arm' subdir (https://1drv.ms/f/s!AnrEFg2ff_U_h98eiQniM60nL5ROKA).
 - If someone could please test this and let me know if it works.